mph-/lcapy/README.md

 Updates
 -------

+- Version 0.37 changes the API for admittances and impedances.
+The attributes Y and Z return the impedance in terms of omega rather than s as in the previous versions.
+The old behaviour is provided with the Ys and Zs attributes (generalized admittance and impedance).
+It also has better distinction between the impedance of a component and the driving point impedance.

+- Version 0.36 has improved handling of complex conjugate poles.

-- Version 0.34 switched to sing setuptools and pushed to https::pypi.org
+- Version 0.34 switched to using setuptools and pushed to https::pypi.org

 - Version 0.33 reworked expression printing infrastructure